-Stealth games occupy a curious niche in pc gaming.
-Occasionally, the best stealth games are their own thing, when a developer channels all the mechanics of a game into the suspense and satisfaction of killing, stealing, and infiltrating unnoticed.
+Stealth games occupy a curious niche in PC gaming.
+Occasionally, the best stealth games are their own thing, a result of a developer channelling all of the mechanics of a game into the suspense and satisfaction of killing, stealing, and infiltrating unnoticed.
 Most of the time, though, stealth is just one of several means by which you can navigate a game, as you consciously opt for the path of the shadowy rogue or incisive assassin over more forceful approaches.

-Any game that features stealth is eligible in our best stealth games list, but it needs to do it damn well (sorry Skyrim, you had your chance.
-Sorry Ass Creed, you had about 20 chances).
+Any game that features stealth is eligible for our best stealth games list, but it needs to do it damn well (sorry Skyrim, you had your chance.
+Sorry Assassin’s Creed, you had about 20 chances).

 The best stealth games highlight that neat joy of entering a space and leaving it unchanged except for the briefcase you were told to extract, or that one person who was your target now laying dead without anyone having noticed - the alarms going off at the precise moment you coolly walk away from the scene undetected.
 Nothing beats the thrill of doing things on the down-low.

 Here are the ten best stealth games on PC:

 - Metal Gear Solid V: The Phantom Pain

 Some of the best stealth games can feel turn-based - even those that are not Invisible, Inc. They are the ones that have you marking targets, mapping patrol routes, and mentally solving problems - all before uncloaking and triggering the action when you are ready.
 The Dishonored series is the epitome of that style of stealth game, and as an added bonus, is just as good for combo-slinging predatory combat when you are spotted.
 It is nice to have the freedom to embark on a violent Dishonored playthrough.